fciuffetelli/bikeshare_udacity/README.md

 Files used for project is bikeshare.py - Python code.
 Additionally, some csv files containing city specific data where used.
 These data files have not been uploaded into this repo.

 ### Credits
 This project was created as a project in the Udacity Programming for Data Science with Python.
-For more information about the course visit:https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104
+For more information about the course visit:[Udacity Programming for Data Science with Python](https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104)

+Installation of Python 3.6, NumPy, and Pandas: [Anaconda](https://www.anaconda.com/products/individual#windows)